-We wish Elan a very happy birthday!
+We wish everyone a very joyous Shabbat Shalom!

 Happy Birthday to our daughter in law Daniella!